Chart Color Schemes

 Diamond Creek shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Diamond Creek trail residents aged 15+ with university degrees comprise 29.3%, compared to Greater Melbourne's 37.0%.
+Diamond Creek trail region has 29.3% of residents aged 15 and over holding university degrees, compared to Greater Melbourne's 37.0%.
+This indicates potential for educational development.
 Bachelor degrees are most common at 19.6%, followed by postgraduate qualifications (5.7%) and graduate diplomas (4.0%).
-Vocational credentials, notably advanced diplomas (12.5%) and certificates (24.1%), are held by 36.6% of residents aged 15+.
-Educational participation is high, with 30.0% currently enrolled in formal education: primary (9.7%), secondary (9.0%), and tertiary (5.2%).
+Vocational credentials are prominent, with 36.6% of residents aged 15 and over holding them - advanced diplomas at 12.5% and certificates at 24.1%.

-Educational participation is notably high, with 30.0% of residents currently enrolled in formal education.
+Educational participation is high, with 30.0% of residents currently enrolled in formal education.
 This includes 9.7% in primary education, 9.0% in secondary education, and 5.2% pursuing tertiary education.

 Frequently Asked Questions - Education